giulianopz/lfcs/domains/6-storage-management/b.md

 > Note: If you don't use the (-r) switch, the filesytem must be resized apart, e.g for ext4 filesystems: `sudo resize2fs </dev/mapper/myvg-mylv>`

 It is important to include the minus (`-`) or plus (`+`) signs while resizing a logical volume.
-Otherwise, you’re setting a fixed size for the LV instead of resizing it.
+Otherwise, you're setting a fixed size for the LV instead of resizing it.

 It can happen that you arrive at a point when resizing logical volumes cannot solve your storage needs anymore and you need to buy an extra storage device.
 Keeping it simple, you will need another disk.
 We are going to simulate this situation by adding the remaining PV from our initial setup (/dev/sdd).